heig-vd-dai-course/heig-vd-dai-course/09.01-java-network-concurrency/02-code-examples/README.md

 _Some of these examples are based on the original course by O. Liechti and J.
 Ehrensberger._

-This repository contains several examples of TCP client/server applications that demonstrate different ways to handle concurrency.
+this directory contains several examples of TCP client/server applications that demonstrate different ways to handle concurrency.

 We recommend you to try each example and understand how it works.